trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 | :---:         | :---         |
 | `GET` | is used to retreive data from a server at the specified resource |

+For more information look at the [HTTP/1.1 RFC](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.3) for the definition of `GET`.

 For example, say you have an API with a `/api/v2/users` endpoint.
 Making a `GET` request to that endpoint should return a list of all available users.

-  > Requests with `GET` method does not change any data.
+  > Requests with `GET` method does not change any data (the state of resource) and should never be used to submit new information to the server.
+This method is almost identical to `HEAD`.
+If `GET /users` returns a list of users, then `HEAD /users` will make the same request but won't get back the list of users.

 At a basic level, these things should be validated:

-- check that a valid `GET` request returns a 200 status code
+- check that a valid `GET` request returns a `200` status code
 - ensure that a `GET` request to a specific resource returns the correct data

+When executing a `GET` request, you ask the server for one, or a set of entities.
+To allow the client to filter the result, it can use the so called "query string" (`?`) of the URL.

 | <b>METHOD</b> | <b>DESCRIPTION</b> |
 | :---:         | :---         |
 | `POST` | is used to send data to the sever to modify and update a resource |

-The simplest example is a contact form on a website.
-When you fill out the inputs in a form and hit Send, that data is put in the response body of the request and sent to the server.
+Look at the [HTTP/1.1 RFC](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.5) for the definition of `POST`:

+  > _The `POST` method is used to request that the origin server accept the entity enclosed in the request as a new subordinate of the resource identified by the Request-URI [...]
+The posted entity is subordinate to that URI in the same way that a file is subordinate to a directory containing it, a news article is subordinate to a newsgroup to which it is posted, or a record is subordinate to a database._

+When executing a `POST` request, the client is actually submitting a new document to the remote host but the server decides the location where it is stored under the user collection.

-  > Requests with `POST` method change data on the backend server (by modifying or updating a resource).
+  > Requests with `POST` method change data (the state of resource) on the backend server by modifying or updating a resource.

-The `POST` method is used to add new elements.
-New, i.e. those whose ID is still unknown.
-After creating the object, return the code `HTTP 201 Created`.

 If you do not know the actual resource location, for instance, when you add a new article, but do not have any idea where to store it, you can `POST` it to an URL, and let the server decide the actual URL.

 Here are some tips for testing `POST` requests:

-- create a resource with a `POST` request and ensure a 200 status code is returned
+- create a resource with a `POST` request (the server could respond with a `201 Created`)
-- next, make a `GET` request for that resource, and ensure the data was saved correctly
+- next, make a `GET` request to ensure a `200 OK` status code is returned (the data was saved correctly)
 - add tests that ensure `POST` requests fail with incorrect or ill-formatted data

 Modify and update a resource: